Minimum Alternate Tax (MAT) in India

 Report from chartered accountant

-Every company to whom the provisions of section 115JB applies is required to obtain a report from a chartered accountant in Form No. 29B certifying that the book profit has been computed in accordance with the provisions of section 115JB.
+Every company to whom the provisions of section 115JB apply is required to obtain a report from a chartered accountant in Form No. 29B certifying that the book profit has been computed in accordance with the provisions of section 115JB.
 The report should be obtained before the specified date referred to in Section 44AB.
-Audit report in Form No. 29B shall be filed electronically.
+The audit report in Form No. 29B shall be filed electronically.

 Alternate Minimum Tax

-Basic provisions relating to applicability of the AMT
+Basic provisions relating to the applicability of the AMT

 The provisions of AMT will apply to every non-corporate taxpayer who has claimed